Kakamotobi/Learned/React/React-Query/React-Query.md

 ### Usage
 - Place the Devtools inside the Query Client Provider, as high as possible.
 - [Options](https://tanstack.com/query/v4/docs/devtools#install-and-import-the-devtools)

+## Concerns
+- React Query is focused on keeping things up-to-date.
+Therefore, be mindful of not overloading the server with lots of network requests (`staleTime` defaults to 0 means a background refresh upon page refresh).
+  - React Query cannot deduplicate in these situations.

 ## Example
 1. Instantiate the React Query Client.